ryanpasculano/riscv_pipeline/README.md

-# csci320_project2
+# riscv_pipeline

-This is the git repo for the csci320 project 2.
+This is the git repo for the riscv pipeline project.